 All SNL undergraduate students assume responsibility to know and meet both the general and particular regulations, procedures, policies and deadlines set forth in these materials.
-In addition, all SNL undergraduate students are expected to adhere to the Student Code of Responsibility (available in the DePaul University Undergraduate Student Handbook) and the Code of SNL Student Rights and Responsibilities, to follow the policies, procedures and regulations of the University.
+In addition, all SNL undergraduate students are expected to adhere to the Student Code of Responsibility (available in the DePaul University Undergraduate Student Handbook) to follow the policies, procedures and regulations of the University.
 Failure to do so may be grounds for dismissal from the applicable degree program.

 Additional program information and regulations applicable to specific programs can be found on the SNL website.

-Grades below C- in SNL and transfer courses do not satisfy competence and are not counted toward graduation.
-R grades can be submitted only for LL 250, LL 300, LL 390, FA 303, Guided Independent Studies, and SNL Study Abroad courses.
+Grades below C- in SNL and transfer courses do not satisfy competency and are not counted toward graduation.
+R grades can be submitted only for LL 250, LL 300, LL 390, FA 303/4, Guided Independent Studies, and SNL Study Abroad courses.

 Grades are not changed because of a reassessment of course work, the submission of extra work or by the retaking of an examination.
 In very rare cases, an instructor may request to make a change of grade but it requires approval by the SNL Exceptions Committee.